Skip to main content

 Secrets

-Woodpecker provides the ability to store named parameters external to the YAML configuration file, in a central secret store.
-These secrets can be passed to individual steps of the pipeline at runtime.
+Woodpecker provides the ability to store named variables in a central secret store.
+These secrets can be securely passed on to individual pipeline steps using the keyword from_secret.

-1. Repository secrets: They are available to all pipelines of an repository.
+1. Repository secrets: Available for all pipelines of a repository.

-2. Organization secrets: They are available to all pipelines of an organization.
+2. Organization secrets: Available for all pipelines of an organization.

-3. Global secrets: Can be configured by an instance admin.
-They are available to all pipelines of the whole Woodpecker instance and should therefore only be used for secrets that are allowed to be read by all users.
+3. Global secrets: Can only be set by instance administrators.
+Global secrets are available for all pipelines of the entire Woodpecker instance and should therefore be used with caution.

-You can set a setting or environment value from secrets using the from_secret syntax.
+You can set a setting or environment value from Woodpecker secrets by using the from_secret syntax.

-The example below passes a secret called secret_token as an environment variable that will be called TOKEN_ENV:
+The following example passes a secret called secret_token which is stored in an environment variable called TOKEN_ENV:

 steps: